1inch/solidity-utils/hardhat-setup/README.md

 ## Key Components:
 1. **`networks` Property**: Stores configurations for all registered networks.
-2. **`etherscan` Property**: Keeps Etherscan API keys for all registered networks for contract verify process with Etherscan explorers.
+2. **`etherscan` Property**: Keeps Etherscan API key and Custom chains data for all registered networks for contract verify process with Etherscan-like explorer.

 ## Methods: